reyvaz/NLP-Corpora-Analysis/README.md

 This repository contains the R code for the preliminary analysis of three English language corpora with the purpose of building a word predictor.

-The corpora were originally collected by a web crawler from publicly available news, personal blogs, and  twitter posts.
+The corpora were provided by Swiftkey and were originally collected by a web crawler from publicly available news, personal blogs, and  twitter posts.
 More information [here](https://web-beta.archive.org/web/20160930083655/http://www.corpora.heliohost.org/aboutcorpus.html).
 The corpora can be downloaded [here](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip).

 The scripts are designed to optimize speed in small systems by breaking out corpora and regularly disposing of data when the statistic of interest has been recorded.